Discovering the Compositional Structure of Vector Representations with Role Learning Networks: The SCAN task

 \section{The SCAN task}

-We have established that \RLN\ can uncover the compositional structure used by a model that is compositional by design.
-But, returning to our central question from Sec.~\ref{sec:Intro}, how can models \textit{without} explicit compositional structure (namely, standard RNNs) still be as successful at fully compositional tasks as fully compositional models?
+Returning to our central question from Sec.~\ref{sec:Intro}, how can neural networks \textit{without} explicit compositional structure perform well on fully-compositional tasks?
 Our hypothesis is that, though these models have no \textit{constraint} forcing them to be compositional, they still have the \textit{ability} to implicitly learn compositional structure.
-To test this hypothesis, we apply \RLN\ to a standard RNN-based seq2seq \citep{sutskever2014sequence} model trained on a fully compositional task.
+To test this hypothesis, we apply \RLN\ to a standard RNN-based seq2seq model \citep{sutskever2014sequence} trained on a fully compositional task.
 Because the RNN has no constraint forcing it to use TPRs, we do not know \textit{a priori} whether there exists any solution that \RLN\ could learn; thus, if \RLN\ does learn anything it will be a significant empirical finding about how these RNNs operate.

 We consider the SCAN task \citep{lake2018generalization}, which was designed to test compositional generalization and systematicity.
-SCAN is a synthetic sequence-to-sequence mapping task, with an input sequence describing an action plan, e.g., $\t{jump \hs opposite \hs left}$, being mapped to a sequence of primitive actions, e.g., $\t{TL \hs TL \hs JUMP}$ (see Sec.~\ref{sec:Surgery} for a complex example).
+SCAN is a synthetic semantic parsing task: an input sequence describing an action plan, e.g., $\t{jump \hs opposite \hs left}$, is mapped to a sequence of primitive actions, e.g., $\t{TL \hs TL \hs JUMP}$ (see Sec.~\ref{sec:Surgery} for a complex example).
 We use $\t{TL}$ to abbreviate $\t{TURN\_LEFT}$, sometimes written $\t{LTURN}$; similarly, we use $\t{TR}$ for $\t{TURN\_RIGHT}$.
 The SCAN mapping is defined by a complete set of compositional rules \citep[Supplementary Fig. 7]{lake2018generalization}.